rudrathegreat/Intro-To-Java/README.md

-# Intro-To-Java
-Introduction to Java
+# Introduction to Java
+## What is Java

+> Java is a general-purpose programming language that is class-based, object-oriented, and designed to have as few implementation dependencies as possible